shneoh/k3s_infra_training/day1/lab1/README.md

 ```bash
 kubectl -n kube-system patch deployment traefik -p '{"spec": {"replicas": 3}}'
 ```
->> Since we have 3 node, we want to ensure, traefik ingress runs on all 3 node
+>> Since we have 3 node, we want to ensure, traefik ingress runs 3 pods

 This should show a `LoadBalancer` or `ClusterIP` type service exposing the Ingress controller.